enketo/blog/_posts/2017-07-12-customization.md

 #### Configuration

 In some cases, it has made sense to add alternative form engine behavior and expose this via new configuration options.
-Example of recent additions to Enketo tools:
+Examples of recent additions to Enketo tools include:

 * [validate related constraints continuously](https://github.com/enketo/enketo-core#validatecontinuously) instead of only upon submission
 * [turn off page-flip validation](https://github.com/enketo/enketo-core#validatepage)